neopythagorean/FortranRoguelike/README.md

 # FortranRoguelike
-Simple roguelike game to test the BearLibTerminal-Fortran binding
+Simple roguelike game to test the BearLibTerminal-Fortran binding.